StevenACoffman/keyfob/README.md

     $ keyfob add github
     keyfob key for github: nzxxiidbebvwk6jb
-    $

 Then whenever GitHub prompts for a 2FA code, run keyfob to obtain one:

     $ keyfob otp github
     268346
-    $

 ## Derivation

 This is just a little toy cobbled together from [2fa](https://github.com/rsc/2fa/), [cobra](https://github.com/spf13/cobra), and [go-keyring](https://github.com/zalando/go-keyring) and using [goreleaser](https://github.com/goreleaser/goreleaser).

-Unlike 2fa, this doesn't support listing all the stored codes, or adding 7 or 8 character long TOTP, or counter-based (HOTP) codes.
-Pillaging ... ehrm... adapting the 2fa code to do that in here would be easy, but I don't need it.

 ## Really, does this make sense?